mxteroy/Shotgun-Ninja/README.md

 # Shotgun-Ninja
-A game coded in HTML, CSS, and Javascript.
+A game coded in HTML, CSS, and Javascript loaded with some graphic design and sound effects.